Skip to main content

 Recommended configuration:

-• optionally two-factor authentication
+• optional two-factor authentication

-Login is performed exclusively via AD credentials.
+Login takes place exclusively with AD credentials.

 If users cannot log in